AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 BDD (`Behavior-driven development <https://en.wikipedia.org/wiki/Behavior-driven_development>`_)
 ================================================================================================

-BDD is a variant of TDD focusing on the system (or business) level.
+BDD is a variant of TDD focusing on the system (or acceptance) level.
 Again, tests are written **first** and executed *constantly*; when all tests are OK, the product development is *done*.

 Here the testing focuses on the (top-level) requirements, the system, and/or business features.
 Typically, they are